Jack Horner discovered that dinosaurs cared for their young, and some were social animals nesting in colonies.

 In 1968 Horner returned to America.
 After dropping out of astrophysics at Caltech he returned to the University of Montana to study geology.
 He did not complete his degree, but did manage to write a geology/paleontology themed thesis which produced three published academic papers.

-He moved on from the University of Montana in 1973 and drove trucks for a while.
+He left the University of Montana in 1973 and drove trucks for a while.
 Weekends were reserved for his passion – hunting for dinosaur fossils.

 Princeton and Beyond

-While making a living driving trucks, Horner never gave up his dream of becoming a paleontologist.
+While making a living driving trucks, Horner never abandoned his dream of becoming a paleontologist.
 He wrote to a large number of museums, and in 1975 he landed his first paid scientific work – a technician’s job at Princeton University’s Natural History Museum.

-In 1976 Horner’s dyslexia was diagnosed, allowing him at, the age of 30, to finally understand why he found reading and writing so difficult.
+In 1976 Horner’s dyslexia was diagnosed allowing him, age 30, to finally understand why he found reading and writing so difficult.

 In 1977 he was promoted to research assistant at Princeton’s Museum.

 Jack Horner’s Best Known Contributions to Science